theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector/pbi-custom-connector.md

 2. Create this directory if it doesn't exist.
 3. Copy the .pqx file to *[Documents]\Power BI Desktop\Custom Connectors*.
 4. Restart Power BI. <br>
-5. Change the security level for [Data Extensions](https://docs.microsoft.com/en-us/power-bi/desktop-connector-extensibility#data-extension-security) in Power BI to *Allow any extension to be load without validation or warning*.
+5. Change the security level for [Data Extensions](https://docs.microsoft.com/en-us/power-bi/desktop-connector-extensibility#data-extension-security) in Power BI to *Allow any extension to be load without validation or warning*. <br>
 Otherwise the *Xtract Universal* datasource will not be visible within Power BI.

 ![powerbi-datasource](/img/content/XU_pbi_connector_xu_datasouce.png){:class="img-responsive"}